jvde-github/AIS-catcher/README.md

 Building instructions are provided below for many systems.
 Pre-built container images containing AIS-catcher are available from the GitHub Container Registry.

-A Windows binary version of **v0.37** is available (see below table) with and without SDRPlay support (which requires a running SDRPlay API).
-First time RTL-SDR users on Windows will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
+Links to fully build Windows binaries of version **v0.38** and older are provided in below table, with and without SDRPlay support (which requires a running SDRPlay API).
 Running ``AIS-catcher`` should be a simple matter of unpacking the ZIP file in one directory and start the executable on the command line with the required parameters or by clicking ``start.bat`` which you can edit with Notepad to set desired parameters.
+It will likely run out of the box in case you have already RTL-SDR software running on your PC.
+In case you encounter an issue, you might want to try first:
+-  check whether RTL-SDR drivers are installed via [Zadig](https://www.rtl-sdr.com/tag/zadig/).
+- on new Windows systems it might be that you have to install the Visual Studio runtime [libraries](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 Recent releases:
  | Version | Win32  | x64 |  Win32 + SDRPlay | x64 + SDRPlay |